 Enter a Device Name - This is the device or otherwise the application where your data is coming from.

 Select a File Type - This can be a Flat file or an Excel File.
 Each time you import, your data will need to be added using the file type you select here.

 Select the file Extension - Just like the file type, this will determine what extension your file needs to have, each time you run an import.
 The available extensions are: CSV, XLS, TAB, CLG, VSM and TCD.

-Set a Number of Header Rows as well as Footer Rows, to allow Operate to identify which rows should be ommitted from the import, in order to avoid mismatched records.
+Set a Number of Header Rows as well as Footer Rows, to allow Operate to identify which rows should be omitted from the import, in order to avoid mismatched records.
 To set this up, you need to look into the file export you get from your device/app and see how many header and footer rows there are.

 Check the box to Ignore Zero Values if you want to.
 In this case, zero values will not be imported.

 Select whether to Use Item Columns to Match Products.
 Usually, when a file is imported using the device import, all charges are assigned to a single product.
-If this option, is used, the import will use this item column in your import file to match against the product list you have in Operate.
+If this option is used, the import will use this item column in your import file to match against the product list you have in Operate.